minprog/progbg2/intro/index.md

                sum_of_grades += grade
            return sum_of_grades

 - debugger: You can also use a debugger to step through your code, see how it executes and see how values get changed:

   <https://www.youtube.com/watch?v=ChuU3NlYRLQ>
-  (I could not yet find an easily usable graphical python debugger)

 - test set: Make a small test set to easily test with.
-For example if you want to count how many times each words occurs in a large text then testing with a large text will result in a lot loop iterations and a lot of data that is hard to check.
+For example if you want to count how many times each words occurs in a large text then testing with a large text will result in a lot of loop iterations and a lot of data that is hard to check.
 Therefore it is a good idea to first test with a your own small text with just a few words.
 That way you can easily check each iteration and know what the right output should be.
 You can incrementally make your test set harder as you write more code.
 Think about what the most difficult input would be (possible edge cases?) and incrementally add those in your test set.

 ## Recursion

 Recursion is a powerful tool that allows you to solve some complex problems in only a few lines of code.
 A recursive function is a function that calls itself, we will look at some examples.

+# factorial

 The factorial function can be defined iteratively as:

     factorial(n) = 1*2*3*...*n